function61/eventhorizon/docs/enter-horizon-cli.md

-Enter Pyramid CLI
+Enter Horizon CLI
 =================

+Event Horizon's CLI (Command Line Interface) is known as `horizon`, for brevity.

-With Pyramid CLI you can issue commands to the Writer servers, such as:
+With Horizon CLI you can issue commands to the Writer servers, such as:

 - Create new streams
 - Manage subscriptions (subscribe/unsubscribe)